mod-modco-dk/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-*This is a quote from the link above.*

 The data is obtained from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip